 How to find more affordable sustainable clothing on Project Cece

-So, we brought the best fairtrade brands in one place and added filters to save you time.
+That’s exactly why we brought hundreds of sustainable fashion brands in one place—and added filters to save you time.

-To focus on the most affordable ethical clothing, just choose a category (e.g. tops) and sort all the items by price (low to high) or use the slider to set your budget.
+- sort all the items by price (low to high) or use the slider to set your preferred budget

-Now that you’ve gone through this mindset shift and learnt where to find these garments, swapping fast fashion for affordable sustainable clothing will be easier than ever!
+Now that you know about cost per wear and where to find these garments, swapping fast fashion for affordable sustainable clothing will be easier than ever!